chrlns/sonews/README.md

 * Apache Maven
 * Java 17 for sonews/2.1 or higher
-* MySQL/PostgreSQL installation (CouchDB for sonews/2.1 or higher)
+* MySQL/PostgreSQL installation (CouchDB possible for sonews/2.1 or higher)

+Note: Hibernate OGM required for CouchDB support is currently unmaintained and should not be used.

 Build
 -----